 Rising to the Challenge

-While climate collapse is a global problem and will require global solutions, Americans have a special responsibility to redress this issue.
+While climate collapse is a global problem and will require global collaboration and solutions, U.S. citizens have the greatest obligation to redress this issue.
 Historically, no nation has produced more greenhouse gas emissions than the United States; and currently, no institution emits more greenhouse gases than the United States’ Military.
-And with the rise of fracking over the last decade, the United States has now become the world’s largest producer of petroleum.
+And with the rise of fracking over the last decade, the United States has once again become the world’s largest producer of petroleum.

 With the federal government’s withdrawal from the Paris Climate Treaty, neither government, military, nor industry has committed to making the changes necessary to avert even 2°C of warming.
 To understand the gravity of this failure, we must recognize that we are risking not just a future doubling of the increased intensity and severity of extreme weather events, but something even worse.
 Even 2°C of warming is expected to cause many island nations and coastal communities to become completely submerged by rising sea levels.
 Representatives from these communities have thus charged that a policy of climate denial is a policy of genocide.

-But as this country’s most powerful institutions continue to fail us and the planet, we cannot let that stop us from doing what is necessary to reverse course.
-By taking action collectively to rapidly decarbonize the United States, we can play a pivotal role in the global climate movement.
-In rising to the challenge of cutting emissions, sequestering carbon dioxide, and fighting the power of unjust and environmentally destructive industries, we can leave a lasting legacy in the history of the United States and the world.
+But as the United States’ most powerful institutions continue to fail us and the planet, we cannot let that stop us from doing what is necessary to reverse course.
+This s an essential task facing the global climate movement, and achieving success will require extensive transnational collaboration and eco-social transformation.
+In rising to the challenge of cutting emissions, sequestering carbon dioxide, decolonization and supporting Indigenous Sovereignty, and fighting the power of unjust and environmentally destructive institutions, we can leave a lasting legacy for future generations.